 Domestic Violence at the University of Colorado Denver.
 In this capacity, she

 provides training and technical assistance on the development and effectiveness

 of coordinated community response teams to campuses funded through the United States Department of Justice,

 Office on Violence Against Women’s Campus Program.
 A licensed clinical social worker,

-Shannon has over 17 years of experience working to end
+Shannon has 20 years of experience working to end

 gender-based violence through advocacy, response, prevention, and